A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

 Education: BFA, 2011, Tehran University of Art; MFA, 2013, School of the Art Institute of Chicago.
-Exhibitions/Screenings: Cannes Film Festival; Torino Film Festival; BFI Flare, London; Busan International Film Festival; Berlin Feminist Film Week; Chicago International Film Festival; Melbourne International Film Festival; Anthology Film Archive, New York; Museum of Contemporary Arts, Busan.
-Publications: SAAN, Iranian Literary Quarterly; MAJALEH FILM, Iranian Film Review Monthly; Awards: Cinéfondation First Prize, Cannes Film Festival; Silver Hugo, Chicago International Film Festival; Filmmaker Magazine’s 25 New Faces of Independent Film; Doha Film Institute Grant; Cinereach Fellowship; IWC Filmmaker Award, Honorable Mention, Tribeca Film Institute.
+Exhibitions/Screenings: Cannes Film Festival; Locarno Film Festival; Torino Film Festival; BFI Flare, London; Busan International Film Festival; Berlin Feminist Film Week; Chicago International Film Festival; Melbourne International Film Festival; Anthology Film Archive, New York; Museum of Contemporary Arts, Busan.
+Publications: SAAN, Iranian Literary Quarterly; MAJALEH FILM, Iranian Film Review Monthly.
+Awards: Cinéfondation First Prize, Cannes Film Festival; Silver Hugo, Chicago International Film Festival; Filmmaker Magazine’s 25 New Faces of Independent Film; Doha Film Institute Grant; Cinereach Fellowship; IWC Filmmaker Award, Honorable Mention, Tribeca Film Institute.

 Courses